ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

    zipfile's name is not stored in the server.
    [string, mandatory]

+ * ``format``.
+Identifies which version of this specification the bundle was written to.
+This is also used as a default for further TOML files which are found in the bundle.
+   The current format version is ``1``.
+   [integer]
+   See `bundle compatibility`_.

 Newer versions of Otter may assign meanings to other keys.

 Bundle management